hamoudadjallel24/mysite/README.md

-"# Django-blog"
+"# Django-Project"

-This is a starter project that covers many functions of Blog implementation using Django
+This is a starter project that covers :
+1- many functions of Blog implementation using Django 2- OCR application using tesseract and Django